 DHCPv4 clients and servers exchange messages for easing IP address information as discussed in the previous lesson.
-The format of all DHCPv4 message is common.
+The format of all DHCPv4 messages is common.
 The DHCPv4 message format is based on the BOOTP specification.

-- OP Code –This is an 8-bit field that specifies the type of the message.
+- OP Code –This is an 8-bit field that specifies the type of message.
 It has two different states: the value of 1 indicates a REQUEST and a value of 2 indicates a REPLY message.

 - Hardware Type– This is also an 8-bit field that identifies the type of hardware used in the network.
 This field identifies the hardware address type.

 - Hardware Address Length– This is another 8-bit field for the identification of the address length of a DHCP client.

 - Hops – This field counts and controls the relay agent and forwarding of messages.
 This client set the field to 0 before transmitting a request.